Madiskat/bootstrap/README.md

 #bottom CTA design
 #footer
+#membership plans card heights not equal

-#icons not in center in offers
+# icons not in center in offers

 # add logo only on mobile